broadinstitute/warp/pipelines/broad/dna_seq/germline/single_sample/wgs/WholeGenomeGermlineSingleSample.changelog.md

 # 2.4.0
 2021-06-10

-* Change GoTC image to Samtools specific image in CramToUnmappedBams
+* Change GoTC image to Samtools specific image in CramToUnmappedBams and Utilities
 * Updated VerifyBamID to use AppSec base image

 # 2.3.5